 Under these and other laws and regulations, the Debtors could be liable for personal injuries, property damage, and other types of damages for which the Debtors may not maintain, or otherwise be protected by, insurance coverage.
 In the event of environmental violations, the Debtors may be charged with remedial costs and third party claims.
 Laws and regulations protecting the environment have become more stringent in recent years, and may, in some circumstances, result in liability for environmental damage, regardless of negligence or fault.
 In addition, pollution and similar environmental risks generally are not fully insurable.
 The Debtors' operations create the risk of environmental liabilities to governments or third parties.
-Failure to comply with these laws and regulations also may result in the suspension or termination of the Debtors' operations and subject the Debtors to administrative, civil, and criminal penalties.
-Moreover, these laws and regulations could change in ways that could substantially increase our costs.
+Failure to comply with these laws and regulations also may result in the suspension or termination of the Debtors' operations could change in ways that could substantially increase our costs.
 Any such liabilities, penalties, suspensions, terminations, or regulatory changes could have a material adverse effect on the Debtors' business, financial condition, results of operations, and cash flows and could potentially effect recoveries under the Plan.